 Written by: Melissa Blinn, MA, Teaching Parent Coordinator

-Safety is always a priority for all involved and is one of the reasons that the majority of visits between family members and children in foster care are supervised by professionals.
-These visits are an opportunity for reassurance, connection, mutual enjoyment, and repairing and building of relationships.
-They also provide an opportunity for parents or kin to demonstrate to professionals learned parenting skills and the ability to safely care for and interact with children.
+Supervised visits ensure the safety of everyone involved.
+Safety is always a priority for all involved.
+That is one of the reasons the majority of visits between family members and children in foster care are supervised by professionals.
+In a safe and controlled environment, family visits can provide an opportunity for reassurance, connection, mutual enjoyment, and repairing and building of relationships.
+They also provide an opportunity for parents or other family members to demonstrate learned parenting skills and the ability to safely care for and interact with children.

 Views on Foster Care and Adoption in NC: Fostering Perspectives, (November 2010 Vol 15, No 1)